 Employees will begin to set themselves apart from their coworkers based on their dedication, ambition, and engagement with the company.
 It’s easy for management to spot employees who are happy with their job and those who are not by looking at their engagement activities.
 Do they participate in social media?
 Are they promoting your brand on their own accord?
 The ones who engage the most may already be advocating on behalf of your brand, and those who are not can easily be swayed to do so.

-This is one of the biggest landmarks on the roadmap to employee engagement.
-When engagement leads an employee towards advocacy for the brand, then your company is primed for targeting these employees as strategic pieces to the marketing puzzle.
+This is one of the biggest landmarks on the roadmap to active engagement.
+When employee engagement strategies empower an employee towards advocacy for the brand, then your company is primed for targeting these employees as strategic pieces to the marketing puzzle.
 One’s original path can be altered in this direction through the support of the company.
 Those brands who foster employee engagement may likely be rewarded with more advocates in the long-run.

 The roadmap for employee engagement starts with a fresh face and continues for the duration of their employment.
 While advocacy is a landmark of sorts for engagement (and a useful one, at that), it’s certainly not the end of the road.
 Continue to promote engagement and key in on those who aren’t engaged, as this could be a red flag that your employee is disinterested in the company or unhappy.

 Stephanie Hacker is the former Content Writer at GaggleAMP.

 Stay up to date with the latest in employee advocacy.